lbryio/lbry.tech/documents/glossary.md

 ### Schema

 The schema defines the structure of the data (metadata) that is stored in claims in the LBRY blockchain.
-See [Metadata](https://spec.lbry.io/#metadata) in the white paper, or [lbry.tech/resources/schema](https://lbry.tech/resources/schema) for more information.
+See [Metadata](https://spec.lbry.io/#metadata) in the white paper, and [lbry.tech/resources/schema](https://lbry.tech/resources/schema) for more information.

 ### Script